lekidominik/Animal-Breeding-project/README.md

 Presentation Layer: Deals with the user interface and the display of the task.

 Test Layer: Ensures the business logic is covered by unit tests.

+In this Project I am using Microsoft Visual Studio 2022 and if you want to try the application you can launch it after opening with the green triangle.